spookytf/stf-scrape_tf2ez-pybuy/README.md

 `method = cookie/steam`

-If you select `cookie`, you will need to add the cookie in the `.env` file.
+If you select `cookie`, you will need to add the `laravel_session` cookie in the `.env` file.
 However, it will not require steam login every time you launch the program.
 Selecting `steam` will do the opposite.

 You will also need to create a `.env` file in the following format: